-00:33:34:20 - 00:33:43:16 HOST And would you say there's a particular type of investor that is leading it ahead of others and, and geographically where based globally?
+And would you say there's a particular type of investor that is leading it ahead of others and, and geographically where space globally?

 Yeah, definitely.
-So I would say your pension funds, you know, institutional investors are definitely more hot on this if you're looking at a private wealth, investor, they might not be as interested, but it depends on where they come from.
+So I would say your pension funds, you know, institutional investors are definitely more hot on this.
+If you're looking at a private wealth, investor, they might not be as interested, but it depends on where they come from.
 It also depends on geography.
-Someone in the US, I mean, we all know, actually all know about the, backlash that's going on in, in the US around ESG.
+Someone in the US, I mean, we all know, hopefully we'll know about the, backlash that's going on in, in the US around ESG.

-Partly why I will say my title change from ESG to sustainable investing just because of the political landscape around ESG in the US.
+Partly why I will see my title change from ESG to sustainable investing just because of the political landscape around ESG in the US.

-00:34:24:13 - 00:34:26:19 HOST Can you just expand on that?
+Can you just expand on that?
 So for people who don't.

 Yeah, sure.
 So I mean, I'm no expert, but basically, there's an anti ESG movement in the US where people believe that focusing on ESG is at the expense of financial return, or they believe that you're prioritizing corporate ideals over financial return.
 And this varies amongst, varies between states.
-So some states and I don't want to get into political, debate, but hopefully you can interpret for yourself which states those are, but they are actually passing bills, at the moment that sort of dictate that pension funds can't invest in ESG focused funds and things like that.
+So some states I don't want to get into political debate, but hopefully you can interpret for yourself which states those are, but they actually passing bills at the moment that sort of dictate that pension funds can't invest in ESG focused funds and things like that.

 So there's a lot going on at the moment, and it's been really hard for anyone that has a big presence in the US trying to fight these battles.
-So, yeah.
-So I think it's comes down to also just, another really big challenge that we have, you know, you're talking about, you know, investors, you know, do they have a, you know, are they some more fixed on this?
+So I think it's comes down to also just, another really big challenge that we have.
+You know, you talking about, you know, investors, you know, do they have a, you know, are they some more fixed?

+Some others?
 I think there's a huge knowledge gap between investors and their managers, in the sense that a lot of investors ask for things.
 And I don't think they realize what they're asking for and don't understand what they are asking for.
-And again, have a maybe preconceived idea of what ESG is, because at the end of the day, I mean, I've spent a lot of time in the space and I've, you know, I spent a lot of time at it, you know, searching for that green premium, the green elephant.
+And again, have a maybe preconceived idea of what ESG is, because at the end of the day, I mean, I've spent a lot of time in the space and I've, you know, I spent a lot of time at IPD, you know, searching for that green premium, the green elephant.

-And a lot of people are still obsessed with that to this day.
+And a lot of people are still obsessed with it to this day.
 And it drives me mad because I actually just think we've so far beyond that.
 Also, there's enough evidence that speaks for itself.
 But we've we've moved on from that.
 It's actually just about value protection now and risk protect like, you know, risk protection.
-I think it's just that any property that doesn't meet certain threshold or criteria at some point will just get a brown discount.
+I think it's just that any property that doesn't meet certain threshold or criteria at some point will just get around discount.